Server-Side Tracking for Agencies: The 2026 Guide

 Table of contents

 Server-side tracking has gone from “nice to have” to “absolutely essential” in 2026.
-With 67% of US adults actively blocking cookies or tracking, client-side pixels are missing a massive chunk of conversion data — and agencies that haven’t adapted are flying blind.
+With 67% of US adults actively blocking cookies or using browsers that restrict tracking, client-side pixels are missing a massive chunk of conversion data.
+Agencies that haven’t adapted are flying blind.

-This guide covers everything agencies need to know about server-side tracking in 2026: how it works, why forwarding transparency matters, and how to implement it across your client base without becoming a full-time developer.
+This guide covers everything agencies need to know about server-side tracking in 2026: how it actually works (including what role cookies still play), why forwarding transparency matters, and how to implement it across your client base without becoming a full-time developer.

 The Death of Client-Side Tracking